lab4d-org/lab4d/docs/source/tutorials/single_video_cat.rst

-Reconstruct a cat from a single video
+2. Reconstruct a cat from a single video
 ==========================================

-Previously, we've reconstructed a rigid body (a racecar).
+Previously, we've reconstructed a rigid body (a car).
 In this example, we show how to reconstruct a deformable object (a cat!).

 .. raw:: html